hugadams/PyCD/Actual_Source_Code/Tutorial/getting_started.rst

 **Accession** - GI Accession number `of the protein` to which this domain belongs.
 (Note, '>' is stripped internally to be compatible with BioPython Sequence class).

-**Hittype** - Describes an NCBI CDD parameter which more or less corresponds to them manner by which the domain was characterized into the database.
-Specific hits, for example, are hand-aligned; whereas, the designation of *superfamily* generally is a bit different.
+**Hittype** - Describes an NCBI CDD parameter which more or less corresponds to the extent of curation in the database.
+Specific hits, for example, are hand-aligned; whereas, the designation of *superfamily* generally is applied to computationally recognized sequences.
 Refer to the `NCBI CDD`_ for a better explanation.

 .. _NCBI CDD: http://www.ncbi.nlm.nih.gov/Structure/cdd/cdd.shtml

-**PSSMID** - Unique integer identifier for a cd-domain.
+**PSSMID** - Unique integer identifier for a CD domain.

 **Start** - Position along the peptide sequence at which the domain begins.